FuelLabs/fuels-ts/README.md

 # fuels-ts

-Fuels.ts is a library for interacting with Fuel v2.
-With Fuels.ts you can:
+fuels-ts is a library for interacting with Fuel v2.
+With fuels-ts you can:

 - [x] Deploy and call contracts
 - [x] Generate contract types with TypeChain